hpcaitech/ColossalAI/applications/ColossalChat/examples/README.md

 <details><summary><b>Tensor Parallelism</b></summary>

 This option support Tensor Parallelism (TP).
-Note that if you want to use TP, zero and pipeline parellelism will be disabled.
-TP split large model weights/optimizer parameters/gradients into multiple small ones and distributes them to multiple GPUs, hence it is recommanded to use TP when your model is large (e.g. 20B and above) or your training algorithm consumes a lot of memory (e.g. PPO).
+Note that if you want to use TP, zero and pipeline parallelism will be disabled.
+TP split large model weights/optimizer parameters/gradients into multiple small ones and distributes them to multiple GPUs, hence it is recommended to use TP when your model is large (e.g. 20B and above) or your training algorithm consumes a lot of memory (e.g. PPO).

 Below shows how to use the TP in PPO training.
 ```